 We want to acknowledge the traditional owners and custodians of the land that our ride will be taking place on.
-Sydney originally belongs to the the Gadigal people of the Eora nation, and for these people we have the deepest respect.
+Sydney originally belongs to the Gadigal people of the Eora nation, for whom we have the deepest respect.

-During the ride we will be stopping at Barangaroo Reserve, which houses an official bike path that we can legally ride on.
+During the ride we will be pausing at Barangaroo Reserve which houses an official bike path that we can legally ride on.

 This beautiful new harbourside precinct is named after an extraordinary Aboriginal woman from 1788 who was Australia’s first naked protester.